CSC1992/Time-Series-Forecasting/README.md

 5- Average time of treatments in minutes

-There are field parameters in this page that lets the graphs in the right corner change to treatments or Average time or to cumulative values.
+On this page, field parameters allow you to adjust the graphs in the top-right corner to display either treatments, average time, or cumulative values.

 3. **ABC Classification by Country**

 ![PBI - page 3](PBI%20-%20page%203.gif)

-This page aims to classify the countriesin order of importance A being the countries with more treatments and C the countries with less treatments.
+This page aims to classify countries based on the volume of treatments, with A representing countries with the highest number of treatments and C representing those with the lowest.
-This analysis can help business leaders to identify each country to focus or not to focus more resources.
+This analysis helps business leaders identify which countries should receive more focus or resources.

 To achieve this 4 DAX measures are necessary.